Bucks' 50-year wait ends with a title behind 50 from Giannis

 Bucks’ 50-year wait ends with a title behind 50 from GiannisNew

-MILWAUKEE (AP) — Giannis Antetokounmpo capped one of the greatest NBA Finals ever with 50 points — and a championship Milwaukee waited 50 years to win again.
-Antetokounmpo had 50 points, 14 rebounds and five blocked shots as the Bucks beat the Phoenix Suns 105-98 on Tuesday night to win the series 4-2.
-It was the third game this series with at least 40 points and 10 rebounds for Antetokounmpo, a dominant performance that in just his first appearance takes its place among some of the game’s greats.
-He shot 16 for 25 from the field and made 17-of-19 free throws.
+MILWAUKEE (AP) — Giannis Antetokounmpo capped one of the greatest NBA Finals ever with 50 points as the Milwaukee Bucks won their first championship in 50 years.
+Antetokounmpo added 14 rebounds and five blocked shots as the Bucks beat the Phoenix Suns 105-98 to win the series 4-2.
+It was the third game this series with at least 40 points and 10 rebounds for Antetokounmpo.
+It was a dominant performance in just his first appearance in the finals.
+He was named MVP of the series.